pybuilder/pybuilder.github.io/documentation/writing_plugins.md

  * Tasks the plugin provides

 ### Initialization
-The initialization of a plugin involves setting default configuration and ensuring that the plugin can run.
+The initialization of a plugin involves setting default configuration.
 It is done from within an [*initializer*](/documentation/manual.html#Initializers)

 #### Setting defaults